aleaesc/viu_winx/DEPLOYMENT.md

 -   Create a MySQL service (choose free tier or paid plan)
 -   Note: `HOST`, `PORT`, `DATABASE`, `USERNAME`, `PASSWORD`
 -   Download CA certificate if SSL is required
+	-   If Aiven shows “SSL mode: REQUIRED”, click “CA certificate → Download” and save the PEM (starts with `-----BEGIN CERTIFICATE-----`).
 ### 2. Provision Ubuntu server

 -   Use DigitalOcean, AWS EC2, or similar